 Molinism is named after the 16th century Jesuit theologian named Luis de Molina (1535-1600).
 It deals with what is called "Middle Knowledge" and is an attempt to harmonize the sovereign omniscience of God and the position known as the libertarian free will of man.
 Libertarian free will is the teaching that fallen man is still sufficiently free to be able to equally choose or reject God if only presented with the right information.
 Middle knowledge is best understood when compared with other issues pertaining to God's knowledge.

-- Middle Knowledge - God knows what any free will choice would be of any person at any time in any circumstance.
+- Middle Knowledge--God knows what any free will choice would be of any person at any time in any circumstance.
 This means that God's knowledge pertaining to people is contingent on human free will choices.
 Another name for Middle Knowledge is "scientia media."
 Two verses used to support Middle Knowledge are Matt.
 11:21-24 and 1 Cor.
 2:8.
-This is dealing with "counterfactuals," things that would have happened if circumstances were different but have not actually occured.
+This is dealing with "counterfactuals," things that would have happened if circumstances were different but have not actually occurred.

 Basically, we can see Molinism as the teaching that God knows what the potential free will choices of people will be and chooses who will be saved based on that knowledge.
 In other words, God sovereignly predestines and saves those whom He knows will choose Him.